-Are you afraid of water or have another phobia when it comes to liquid substances, then perhaps it’s wisely to ignore this film because this a rather soggy affair.
+Are you afraid of water or have another phobia when it comes to liquid substances?
+Perhaps it’s wise to ignore this film because this is a rather soggy affair.
 Unfortunately, the whole spectacle largely fails.
 It ended up to be a disappointing slasher film (however it’s only water that’s splashing around instead of human blood).
 Most average, unoriginal horrors follow the well-known golden rules of this genre.
-Firstly, the main character always has ties to the menacing entity who makes the protagonists lives miserable.
-Secondly, there is of course no one who believes the main character.
+Firstly, the main character always has ties to the menacing entity who makes the protagonist’s lives miserable.
+Secondly, there is, of course, no one who believes the main character.
 And third such a mainstream film is never fully resolved at the end.
 Believe me, “The drownsman” nicely obeys these rules.

 What bothered me the most, were Madison’s (Michelle Mylett) three best friends.
-Three pedantic stupid chicks who, despite that they are furious about the fact that Madison has missed the wedding of her best friend, still are so kindhearted to help their friend with her nasty phobia.
+Three pedantic stupid chicks who, despite being furious about the fact that Madison has missed the wedding of her best friend, still are so kindhearted to help their friend with her nasty phobia.
 They ask Kobie (Gemma Bird Matheson), a medium, to help them out.
-She already has some experience with similar cases and according to her expertise it could be that they are dealing with a “haunting” (“Let’s not call them hauntings.”).
-Eventually they use a fairly sadistic and extreme method to help Madison.
+She already has some experience with similar cases and according to her expertise, it could be that they are dealing with a “haunting” (“Let’s not call them hauntings.”).
+Eventually, they use a fairly sadistic and extreme method to help Madison.
 They just immerse her in a bath.
 I think it would have been wiser to seek professional help.